Croatia–Slovenia relations: Border disputes

 Slovenia claims that the maritime border in Piran Bay does not go through the middle of the bay, while Croatia claims it does.
 This is causing problems for fishermen due to there being an undefined area where the naval police of each country may patrol.
 Related to the border in Piran Bay is Slovenian access to international waters in the form of a corridor which would require Croatia to cede its exclusive rights over at least some of its territorial waters to the west of Umag.
 The disputed Dragonja area is located near the Sečovlje-Plovanija official border crossing point, set up by an interim agreement of the two countries in the 1990s.

 A referendum regarding the ratification of the agreement on the arbitration between Slovenia and Croatia regarding the Gulf of Piran border dispute was held in Slovenia in June 2010.
 Croatia and Slovenia agreed to let outside arbitrators come up with a plan to divide the Gulf in 2009 in the hopes of finding a resolution to the dispute and easing Croatia's entry to the Union.
 Though the parliaments in both Croatia and Slovenia ratified the agreement, the Slovene parliament additionally voted to require a public referendum on the deal.
 The agreement was supported by 51.54% of voters and opposed by 48.46% of voters.
 In October 2010, the Slovenian law on the ratification of the agreement was also unanimously recognized by the Slovenian Constitutional Court as being in accordance with the Constitution of Slovenia.
 The diplomatic notes about the agreement were exchanged between the Government of Slovenia and Government of Croatia on November 25, 2010.
 The agreement came into force on November 29, 2010.

-Croatian exclusive economic zone in the Adriatic Sea
+Exclusive economic zone in the Adriatic Sea

 A disputed issue with Croatia was Slovenian and Italian opposition to the proclamation of the Croatian Ecological and Fisheries Protection Zone (Exclusive Economic Zone) in the Adriatic Sea.
 Slovenia is disputing this, requiring direct access to the international waters.
 This policy has been in place since late 2004 but excludes the EU countries (namely, Slovenia and Italy).

 In the negotiations with the European Union, it was decided that Croatia can proclaim an ecological protection zone for third countries, but not also for the countries of the European Union.
 About 40% of all the catchment of Slovenian fishermen originates from the zone.